Gord Kluzak: International play

 In 1982 Kluzak was chosen to represent Canada at the World Junior Championships.
 Prior to 1982 Canada had sent the defending Memorial Cup champions to represent the country at the world juniors.
 Due to the Memorial Cup champion's lack of success, 1982 became the first year that the top players in the country were sent.

 Led by Kluzak and Kingston Canadians goaltender Mike Moffat, the Canadians outscored the opposition 45–14, including a 7–0 rout of the Soviet Union, en route to the country's first gold medal at the event.

-In perhaps one of the most memorable moments in tournament history, Kluzak and his teammates stood at the blue line and sang the Canadian national anthem.
-Apparently, the organizers in Rochester, Minnesota had not expected Canada to win and did not have a recording of "O Canada".
+Kluzak and his teammates stood at the blue line and sang the Canadian national anthem as the organizers in Rochester, Minnesota had not expected Canada to win and did not have a recording of "O Canada".

 Post-retirement

 After being forced to retire prematurely, Kluzak enrolled at Harvard University, graduating in 1994 with a degree in Economics, and spent two years as the Chief of Staff for the state lottery.
 He then returned to Harvard, earning an MBA in 1998.
 Since then, he has worked for Goldman Sachs.

 Kluzak also worked as a color commentator on Bruins telecasts from 1995–96 through 2003–04.
 He worked for NESN as a studio analyst from 2005–15, many with Dale Arnold.